[U.S. Flag] [Space] [PA Flag] [Space] [GER. Flag]

 have to correct people in the way they spell our name, i.e., telling them

 there is no 's' in our name.
-If I pronounce it correctly they usually ask me
+If I pronounce it correctly, with the hard German

-how to spell it.
-This confusion in the correct pronunciation of our name
+usually ask me how to spell it.
+This confusion in the correct pronunciation

-could explain the occasional misspelling of our family name (with an 's' in
+of our name could explain the occasional misspelling of our family name (with

-it) by recorders in the past.
-Therefore, in doing research on our family
+an 's' in it) by recorders in the past.
+Therefore, in doing research on our

-name, one must use extra care if one finds a record which spelled our name
+family name, one must use extra care if one finds a record which spelled our

-with an 's.'
-If you find different recorders spelling that person's name
+name with an 's' in it.
+If you find different recorders spelling that target

-different ways but basically our way without the 's,' and find other records
+person's name different ways but basically our way without the 's', and find

-of the same person occasionally spelling it with an 's,' then that person
+other records of the same person occasionally spelling it with an 's', then

 personally spelled their name with an 's' in their own signature and if